iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - Display of 3d terrain in views with [TerrainSettings.providerName]($common) set to "CesiumWorldTerrain".
 - Display of OpenStreetMap buildings.

 [IModelAppOptions.mapLayerOptions]($frontend) can be used to configure keys for Bing Maps, MapBox, and/or any other map layer providers.
-[TileAdminProps.cesiumIonKey]($frontend) can be used to configure the Cesium ION key.
+[TileAdmin.Props.cesiumIonKey]($frontend) can be used to configure the Cesium ION key.
 For example, the following configures the Bing Maps and Cesium ION keys at startup:

 ```ts
 const appOptions: IModelAppOptions = {